 If you’re not an engineer, it’s possible you may not need it, but when you do you’ll be glad to know where it is.
 Just follow the steps: everything will be set up correctly and you’ll minimize weird conflicts and problems later.

 If you are an engineer, we understand that your preferences about optimal development environments may differ from the laptop script.
 In that case, please come talk to us first in the #dev channel before setting up your own environment.
 Maybe you’ve identified a good way to update the script!

 If you are running a project locally, you may also find yourself needing to know some basics of the Mac OS X command line.

-And remember, if you can’t figure out how to get it running, that’s probably not your fault — there is likely something that needs to be updated, and that can be accomplished by filling out the TTS Tech Portfolio General Request Form and selecting the option for a Generic Request.
-You can file an issue in the repository or contact one of the project owners or contributors and ask them to update their README and any other relevant documentation.
+And remember, if you can’t figure out how to get it running, that’s probably not your fault — there is likely something that needs to be updated, and that can be accomplished by reaching out in the #dev channel.
+Also you can file an issue in the repository or contact one of the project owners or contributors and ask them to update their README and any other relevant documentation.